 This involves joining their traffic coop.
 You can purchase shares from $40 and Bryan Winters and his team will promote your vine for you.
 I opted not to take this option but may do so in the future.
 So far I haven’t done too badly on my own and am getting about ten referrals a week using Bing and these forms of advertising.

-- Founder Bryan Winters is a legit and real person who is well known for other successful endeavours online.
+- Founder Bryan Winters is a legit and real person who is well known for other successful endeavors online.

-- Membership is free for as long as you want, simply buy products you need.
+- Membership is free for as long as you want, simply buy the products you need.

 - Upgraded membership is affordable and worthwhile.